pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Pulumi's infrastructure-as-code SDK helps you create, deploy, and manage AWS containers, serverless functions, and infrastructure using familiar programming languages.

-This tutorial takes you through the following steps to easily deploy a static website.
+This tutorial takes you through the steps to easily deploy a static website.

 ## Install Pulumi